 “Another thing that’s really important to understand about voice is that speech recognition is not perfect.
 Yes, it’s way, way, way, way better than it used to be, but it still makes a lot of mistakes.
 You have to build a graceful error recovery into every voice system no matter what.
 I don’t think, personally, that it will ever be a 100%.
 Accurate human speech recognition is certainly not 100% accurate.
 You have to spend a lot of time thinking about your error recovery.”

-What’s more, though the AI platforms are imperfect, one of their selling feature is that they will improve over time.
+What’s more, though the AI platforms are imperfect, one of their selling features is that they will improve over time.
 It is constantly learning, and therefore steadily getting better at recognizing requests, interpreting speech, and understanding intent.
 But that means it is also changing.
 The group product manager for Google Assistant, Brad Abrams, recently commented in a podcast interview that the AI is updated a couple of times per week.
 We know from experience that updates are made regularly to Alexa as well.

 This continuous updating sounds great and in many cases delivers exactly what it promises – better AI performance.
 However, better overall AI performance doesn’t necessarily mean better performance related to your voice app.